TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs

 To validate our benchmark, we collected acceptability judgments from 30 native Turkish speakers using a 7-point Likert scale (1: completely unacceptable, 7: completely acceptable).
 While previous BLiMP variants rely on forced-choice tasks for data validation, BLiMP-NL \citep{10.1162/coli_a_00559} collects Likert scale responses to capture the gradient nature of acceptability judgments.
 We followed their approach to provide a benchmark that allows for fine-grained evaluation of model-human alignment.
 Our participant pool was mixed, comprising 17 linguistics students and 13 non-linguists.
 The study was carried out via an anonymous online survey.
 Appendix \ref{sec:appendix_survey} includes a screenshot of survey instructions.
 Each participant rated 216 sentences spanning 16 linguistic phenomena as well as 20 experimental paradigms.
 3 acceptable and 3 unacceptable sentences were included for each grammatical category, and the acceptability conditions were flipped between the two survey versions.

 Figure \ref{fig:acceptability_base} reports average acceptability judgments for each phenomenon.
 Additional participant rating statistics are provided in Appendix \ref{sec:appendix_prop}.
 The responses are first normalized by transforming Likert scores to z-scores.
+We assume that every participant uses the scale slightly differently, and this step ensures comparability across participants.

-Overall, participants made clear distinctions between acceptable and unacceptable sentences.
-Some phenomena such as Island Effects, Passives, and Nominalization were less discriminable than others.
+Overall, our analysis reveals that participants made clear distinctions between acceptable and unacceptable sentences.
+The clear separation in z-scores between grammatical and ungrammatical constructions confirms that the targeted syntactic distinctions are perceptible to native speakers.
+We can also note that some phenomena such as Island Effects, Passives, and Nominalization were less discriminable than others.